LingxiTang/LingxiTang.github.io/_projects/NoGRC.md

 Anddd I was wrong: % of seats in GRCs were pretty stable since 1997.
 So, this couldn’t have been the reason behind the 2011 spike in seat changes.

 I looked bit deeper and alas, 2011 was the first year since 1988 that all seats were contested.
-As in, between 1988 and 2006, PAP won a bunch of uncontested seats (See Right below).
+As in, between 1988 and 2006, PAP won a bunch of uncontested seats (See Fig on the right below).

 Under my scenario assumptions, these seats would not change since there were no opposition votes.
 Thus, it makes sense that 2011 would see a spike in the seat change.